Getting Ready For Camp

 Click here if you need to submit additional financial documents.

-Applications for need-based assistance are now open and due November 1.
+Applications for need-based assistance are now open and are being reviewed on a case-by-case basis.

 Have a camper who is participating in the Pioneer Israel Trip?
 Exciting!
 The Financial Aid process for this program is similar but separate from the general camp scholarship program.
 Families requesting financial assistance for the Pioneer Israel Trip should complete the Beber Camp Financial Aid Application and pursue sources of local funding for teen leadership Israel programming.